 If you decide to do this, then you will be required to submit your personal details including previous employment experience and qualifications.
 This information is used for the specific purpose of assessing your suitability for a position in our business and you will be required to consent to the use of your personal data for this purpose.
 If you do not consent to our processing your data for this purpose, then our ability to consider your application may be limited.
 We will only ask for the minimal amount of data required to assess your suitability for a chosen role.
 We may retain your information for longer periods for matching to future roles if you instruct us to do so.

-As part of the service that we provide to our customers, we are required to collect, process or store the personal information of clients of our customers (e.g., policyholders).
-All this information is processed strictly in accordance with the instructions of our customers and is stored securely on servers located within the United Kingdom.
-Open GI manages and supports its UK based infrastructure and we do not subcontract this out, whether UK based or not.
+As part of the service that we provide to our customers, we are required to process or store the personal data (which may contain criminal convictions data) of clients of our customers, e.g., policyholders.
+All this information is processed strictly in accordance with the instructions of our customers, whom are data controllers, and is stored securely on servers located within the United Kingdom.
+Open GI manages and supports its UK-based infrastructure and we do not subcontract this out, whether UK based or not.

 We will only share your information with parties that you have agreed we can share it with.
 There are, however, certain scenarios where we may have to share your data with other parties where this is required to comply with applicable laws and government or regulatory bodies’ lawful requests for information.
 Examples of these scenarios are: